jack-avery/srpk/README.md

 **This is a learning project for Rust, and is not intended to be used ever!**<br/>
 That said, code reviews are welcomed, and a list of issues I'm aware of is below:

-- Amount of keys in vault is visible
 - Encryption algorithm is not configurable
 - No padding is used in encrypted values